zephyrproject-rtos/zephyr/doc/kernel/overview/overview_nanokernel.rst

    * :abbr:`FIFO (First In First Out)`s
 * Timers

-The following subsections contain general information about the nanokernel objects.
-For detailed information see: :ref:`nanokernelObjects`.
+The following subsections contain general information about the nanokernel services.
+For detailed information see: :ref:`nanokernel`.

 Nanokernel Semaphores
 =====================